finkbeca/Notes/content/docs/blockchain/near.md

 ### Nightshade

 Nightshade modifies typical sharding abstraction and assumes that all of the other shards combine to produce a single block, Blocks are produced with a normal cadence regardless whether each shard has reached its block height.
-For each indiidual shard and period a single validator is assigned to produce its chunk.
+For each individual shard and period a single validator is assigned to produce its chunk.

 Hidden validators are a small committee for each shard who verify each chunk, however instead of being assigned a shard they are given a shard id through a verifiable random function (**Look into VRF !!)**